Vntage/CYKParser/README.md

      Characters outside of the terminal alphabet will be accepted, but the cyk will always be parse to null, because it is unreachable

 To Run: Compile and then run, take care to ensure the "CNF.txt" is in the correct directory

+This Project was built for ICSI 409, Automata and Formal Languages.
+University at Albany.